Smartphone Battery Health Calculator

 Very heavy user with high heat exposure 3+ years 800–1,000+ Below 60%

-Your result from the calculator can be compared to these ranges to see whether your battery is aging faster or slower than a typical pattern.
+Your result from the calculator can be compared with these ranges to see whether your battery seems to be aging faster or slower than a typical pattern.
+A lower-than-expected result can point to high heat, very frequent charging, or a battery that is simply older than it feels in daily use.

 Practical Tips to Extend Smartphone Battery Life